Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Discussion

 \section{Discussion}

-This paper describes and presents MOTIVATE, an agent-based model which incorporates social norms related travel behaviour in simulations of the impact of active commuting interventions.
-This model serves as a tool, which could be populated with real-world environment data, to investigate how social norms influence active travel interventions.
-We demonstrated the utility of this model through the implementation of a scenario introducing car-free days against a control scenario.
-Overall, introducing car-free days on Wednesdays increased the odds of active travel by \(77.7\%\) (OR \(1.777\); 89\% HPDI: \([1.777, 1.777]\)) in the four years following intervention implementation.
-This is a large relative increase; however, absolute effects are modest, given that the odds of active commuting in the control scenario were \(0.091\) (89\% HPDI: \([0.091, 0.091]\)).
-We simulated the impact of these interventions and compared them to a control scenario.
+This paper presents MOTIVATE, an agent-based model which incorporates social norms related to travel in simulations of active commuting interventions.
+We demonstrated the model through a scenario introducing car-free days vs.~a control.
+Introducing car-free days increased the odds of active travel by \(77.7\%\) (89\% HPDI: \([77.7\%, 77.7\%]\)) in the four years following intervention implementation.
+This is a large relative increase; however, absolute effects are modest, as the odds in the control were \(0.091\) (89\% HPDI: \([0.091, 0.091]\)) -- a \(77.7\%\) increase on the initial rate of \(8.3\%\) (the percentage is odds / 1 + odds) is an increase of \(\approx6.4\) percentage points.

-Car-free days force an individual to make a significant change to commuting behaviour once per week.
-This constraint not only reduces the use of inactive commute modes on that specific day but may also act as a `nudge' to change overall commuting preferences by exposing individuals to active commuting and shifting norms around active commuting on non-car-free days.
+Car-free days force an individual to make a change to commuting behaviour once per week.
+This constraint not only reduces the use of inactive modes on that particular day but may also act as a `nudge' to change overall commuting preferences by exposing individuals to active commuting and shifting norms around active commuting on non-car-free days.
 This is shown in our model, as on non-Wednesdays, in the car-free days intervention scenario, the odds of active travel were \(70.3\%\) (OR: \(1.703\); 89\% HPDI: \([1.703, 1.703]\)) greater than the control scenario.
-Previous research suggests that targeted behaviour change programmes can change the behaviour of motivated subgroups, resulting in shifts of around 5\% of all trips at a population level \citep{ogilviePromotingWalkingCycling2004}.
-Interventions that promote accessibility to active travel infrastructure also appear to hold some promise \citep{panterTitleCanChanging2019}; if our model was to be calibrated with real-world environment data, it may be possible to investigate the effect of changing the environmental supportiveness.